nicholaides/marsbars/README.md

 # MarsBars

-Marsbars is a templating language for Handlebars/Ember.js.
+Marsbars is a templating language for Handlebars/Ember.js in the spirit of Haml and Jade.
 It has 2 important benefits:

-1) Less extraneous markup and in the spirit of Haml and Jade.
+1) Less extraneous markup.
-2) Taking HTML tag names, classes, and id's off of the Em.View class definitions and putting them back in the template where they belong.
+2) HTML tag names, classes, and id's of the Em.View class definitions go in the template, where they belong.

 ## Syntax